codingandcommunity/Learn-With-Coding-And-Community/README.md

 ## Important: Owner of this project has version on the development team's personal GitHub repository for proper management.
 This organization repository will be updated periodically when appropriate.

 # Learn-With-Coding-And-Community
 This is a web-based application that is to be directly deployed onto the official coding&amp;&amp;community club [website]( https://codingandcommunity.org/) as an additional learning feature in the form of a tab on the upper website toolbar.

 Clicking on the tab enables users to log into their coding&&community account (username/email & password) onto a separate website where they can complete curriculum, register for hackathons, and receive advice.
 The application employs [Moodle](https://moodle.org/), an open source learning platform (under the GPL license) as a means of delivering coding&&community's educational content.

+For coding&&community curriculum creators, we plan that once we have a working user account system on the front-end website that connects to the Moodle learning platform, you will be able to contribute educational content as a Teacher.
+If would like to see how the learning platform looks right now and get a feel for how you may be publishing content on Moodle, follow the **installation** instructions to get a working copy on your local machine.

 **README template below will be filled out as this application is developed.**
 ## Getting Started